zsolnaih/devops-path/README.md

 **Notes & Challenges:**
 - 🧩 The main challenge remains balancing **theory and hands-on practice** — especially for the more intricate parts of Kubernetes.
 - 💡 Despite these challenges, I feel I’m gaining a much clearer mental model of Kubernetes internals and cluster operations, which will help later in both the exam and real-world use cases.

+### Week 12–13 (2025-11-09)
+- 🕒 The last two weeks have been quite busy, so I had limited time to continue my learning path.
+- 🔄 Fortunately, things should return to normal starting tomorrow, and I’m planning to get back to active study again.
+- 📚 Despite the limited time, I still made some gradual progress and continued exploring **Kubernetes concepts**.
+- 🔐 Learned about **Kubernetes Security**, including:
+  - Authentication and Authorization within the cluster
+  - **RBAC** (Role-Based Access Control)
+  - **TLS certificates** and their management
+  - **User and Service Account** management
+- 💾 Also studied **Kubernetes Storage Management** — understanding how persistent volumes, storage classes, and dynamic provisioning work.
+- 🌐 Currently learning about **Kubernetes Networking**, which will be my main focus over the next few days.

+**Notes & Challenges:**
+- 🧩 Balancing time for study has been the biggest challenge recently, but even small progress keeps the momentum going.
+- 💪 Feeling motivated to return to a more consistent rhythm starting next week and continue working toward the **CKA certification**.

 ---